What is Therapy Like with Lola?

 Accessible by bus routes 14, 755, and 756.

-At this time, a waiting list is available - I have a waiting list of about 4 months, at best guess.
+At this time, my practice is full - I have a waiting list of about 4 months, at best guess.

 I accept the following insurance:

-Health Partners, Blue Cross, Ucare, Medical Assistance, MinnesotaCare, Cigna, and Hennepin Health.
+Health Partners, Blue Cross, Ucare, Medical Assistance, Hennepin Health, and some Cigna policies.

 I am not in network with other providers at this time.
 With other insurances you would pay out of pocket and I can provide you a special insurance receipt that you can submit to your insurance for partial reimbursement.